translate/virtaal/docs/tips.rst

 You can specify your own font settings to use in the translation area.
 These can be edited inside Virtaal in the Preferences.

-For older versions, edit virtaal.ini, and look for the settings "sourcefont" and "targetfont".
+For older versions, edit ``virtaal.ini``, and look for the settings ``sourcefont`` and ``targetfont``.
 You can therefore set the font and font size separately for the source and target language if you wish to do so.
 Valid settings could look something like this:

 .. code-block:: ini